 Students enjoy a convivial, supportive atmosphere of mutual respect, high standards artistically and ethically, and a faculty that is devoted to our students’ success.
 There are endless opportunities to perform, as part of a musical ensemble or our 350-person marching band, on stage in theatrical productions, in recitals, operas, in student organizations, or as part of our resident symphony orchestra.

 The UCF Department of Music was established in 1968.
 The department is fully accredited by the National Association of Schools of Music (NASM), with the initial NASM accreditation being awarded in 1981.
-Our music education programs are fully accredited by the National Collegiate Association for Teacher Education (NCATE) and lead to teacher certification by the Florida Department of Education (FLDE).
-The university is fully accredited by the Southern Association of Colleges and Schools (SACS).
+Our music education programs lead to teacher certification by the Florida Department of Education (FLDE).
+The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 UCF is Florida’s first All-Steinway School.

 The Department of Theatre was established in 1969 and our first seasons were produced in a 124-foot tent.
 Today we present theatre and dance performances in a variety of venues, both on campus and in our partner theatre spaces at Orlando Shakes and the Orlando REP. In 2016, the department earned full accreditation by the National Association of Schools of Theatre (NAST).
 We offer world-class MFAs in acting, theatre for young audiences, and Themed Experience.
 Our students spend two years in classes on campus then go on to work in our partner theatres or the themed experience industry as interns in their third.